Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 All mobile carts must be placed out at the curb by 7 am on your garbage collection day.
 If your garbage was not picked up, and you had your cart out by 7 am, please call Sunshine Disposal and Recycling at 208-743-4075.

-Please call Public Works at 208-746-1316 or email firstname.lastname@example.org so maintenance can be scheduled.
+Please call Public Works at 208-746-1316, email email@example.com, or complete this online form so maintenance can be scheduled.

-You can call Public Works at 208-746-1316 or email at email@example.com so we can collect information for review.
+You can call Public Works at 208-746-1316, email at firstname.lastname@example.org, or complete this online form so we can collect information for review.